davidmarquez98/davidmarquez98/README.md

 <h1 align="center">Hi 👋, I'm David</h1>
 <h3 align="center">A passionate Programmer Developer from Buenos Aires, Argentina.</h3>

-- 💻 I’m currently learning in a course of Java that I practice as well POO, JDBC, Servlets and JSP's, JEE with other languages like HTML5, CSS3, JavaScript, MySql.
-Also, I'm studying the use of <b>frameworks</b> as Spring and Angular.
+- 💻 I’m currently working as a Software Developer in Tecval, using tools such as Quarkus, VueJs, H2.
+I did a course of Java where I practice as well POO, JDBC, Servlets and JSP's, JEE with other languages and tools like HTML5, CSS3, JavaScript and MySql.
+Also, I studied the use of <b>frameworks</b> as Spring and Angular.

 - ✉ How to reach me **davidmarquez2222@outlook.com**